mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-intro/pragmatic-programmer-intro.md

 There is a great joy in being good at your craft.

-It was almost by accident that I noticed about myself that I really enjoy doing something I am good at and doing it as well as I can.
-So purely for happiness reasons, I started my journey on adopting the craftmanship mentality.
-I aim to be a little bit better day-by-day that I can ultimately be closer to the best version of myself.
+Almost accidentally, I made an observation about myself.
+I really **enjoy** doing things that I feel like I am good at.
+I get a sense of joy doing these things as well as I can.
+So purely for happiness reasons, I started my journey on adopting a craftmanship mentality.

+There is a Japanese concept called **kaizen**.
+The concept emphasizes the continuous improvement of a system by eliminating what is called **muda** (waste) through a lot of very small changes.

+I aim to follow the kaizen concept to be a little bit better day-by-day that I can ultimately be closer to the best version of myself.

-Since one of the things I identify with is being a programmer, the posts series focuses mainly on programming as a craft and working professionally as a programmer.
-However, in general such a mentality is applicable to many other aspects of life.
+This post series focuses mainly on the craft of writing code and working professionally as a programmer since it is one of the things I identify with.
+However, such a mentality is applicable to many other aspects of life.

-One of the great books about the subject is [the pragmatic programmer]().
-A lot of my takeaways are coming from reading it so a lot of the credit goes to it.
+A great books about tht subject is [the pragmatic programmer](https://amzn.to/2VXGCFL).
+A lot of my takeaways are coming from reading it so some credit is due to the book and its authors.

 This quote summarizes well what is this all about..

 > Why spend your life developing software unless you care about doing it **well**? - The pragmatic programmer

-This essay is divided into the following parts:
+The series is divided into the following parts:

 - [Part One - Mentality](/on-being-a-pragmatic-programmer-mentality)
 - [Part Two - Organization & Team](/on-being-a-pragmatic-programmer-organization-and-team)